intelmark/SVT-HEVC/Tests/README.md

 ## Configuration

 TEST_CONFIGURATION can be set to 0 or 1

-        0 = Validation Test - Verify that encoder parameters are functioning properly 1 = Speed Test - Check the speed of encoding
+* 0 = Validation Test - Verify that encoder parameters are functioning properly
+* 1 = Speed Test - Check the speed of encoding

-Both set of tests use different set of media files (VALIDATION_TEST_SEQUENCES and SPEED_TEST_SEQUENCES).
+Both set of tests use different set of media files (`VALIDATION_TEST_SEQUENCES` and `SPEED_TEST_SEQUENCES`).

 Validation tests tabulate sums of the number of test that are run and the number of tests that pass.
 The total time taken to run the full set of tests is calculated.

-Speed tests are written into a batch file (speed_script.bat/speed_script.sh) which can executed outside of this batch file.
+Speed tests are written into a batch file (`speed_script.bat|speed_script.sh`) which can executed outside of this batch file.

 ## Adding a validation test